The Complete Guide To Freezing Mushrooms

 How to Thaw Frozen Mushrooms

 Some dishes are fine to prepare by adding your mushrooms frozen, see the table below.
 Other dishes are better served by adding fresh mushrooms during preparation.
 Obviously, if you’re using frozen mushrooms there’s no need to thaw them.
-For fresh mushrooms, it’s best to remove them from the freezer and place them in the fridge the day before.

 Using Fresh or Frozen Mushrooms in Meals

 Many meals can be jazzed up with mushrooms.
 Knowing the difference between where fresh or frozen mushrooms will work perfectly fine, will make a world of difference.
-Knowing the perfect list of meals that can use and benefit from mushrooms will make your cooking much easier.

 Meal | Frozen Mushroom | Fresh Mushroom |